mongodb/mongo/legacy-notes.md

 #####note: This behavior differs from tool to tool.
 In mongodump, no -d field means *all* databases instead of "test"

+##Mongoimport:
+If you supply both --headerline and --fields
+(or --fieldFile) it, firstly allows this, and just appends the header lines to the fields already specified.
+This seems confusing at best and could be buggy but alas, the same behavior is replicated herein to maintain the API contract.
+2. If you run:

+mongoimport -d test    -c test  --file inputFile  --headerline --stopOnError

+where inputFile contains:

+{"_id":2}
+{"_id":3}
+{"_id":2}

+mongoimport displays:

+connected to: 127.0.0.1
+2014-07-25T12:47:44.075-0400 dropping: test.test
+2014-07-25T12:47:44.078-0400 imported 3 objects

+but in the database:

+test> db.test.find()
+{
+  "_id": 3
+}
+{
+  "_id": 2
+}
+Fetched 2 record(s) in 1ms -- Index[none]

+--headerline should have no effect on JSON input sources

 ##Mongoexport:

 What should be the behavior if the user specifiees both --fields *AND* --fieldFile?